Was an Italian mason, Arturo Reghini (1878-1946), to write one of the most comprehensive documents on masonic Delta and Pythagorean tetraktys.

 “Bless us, divine number generating gods and humans, sacred tetraktys, containing the root and source of creation that eternally regenerates”.
 Golden Verses.

-But no writings of Pythagoras or attributed to him has come down to us, and it is very possible he did not write anything.
-If it were otherwise, in addition to remote antiquity, it should be kept in mind the fact that the Pythagoreans kept secret over their teachings, or at least some of them.
-A Belgian philologist, Armand Delatte, in his first work: “ Études sur la littérature pythagoricienne, Paris, 1915”, made a most learned criticism of the Pythagorean literature sources, and he has made clear, among other things that the famous “Golden Verses”, although a compilation by a neo-Pythagorean of the second and fourth centuries of our era, woud allow us to go back almost to the top of the Pythagorean school, for they were transmitting archaic knowledge.
+But no writings of Pythagoras or attributed to him have come down to us, and it is very possible he did not write anything.
+If it were otherwise, in addition to remote antiquity, it should be kept in mind that the Pythagoreans kept secret their teachings, or at least some of them.
+A Belgian philologist, Armand Delatte, in his first work: “ Études sur la littérature pythagoricienne, Paris, 1915”, made a most learned criticism of the Pythagorean literature sources, and he has made clear, among other things that the famous “Golden Verses”, although a compilation by a neo-Pythagorean of the second and fourth centuries of our era, would allow us to go back almost to the top of the Pythagorean school, for they were transmitting archaic knowledge.
 This work by Delatte will be our principal source.
-There are other ancient witnesses in the writings of Philolaus, Plato, Aristotle and Timaeus Tauromenium.
-Philolaus was, along with Tarentum Archytas, one of the most prominent contemporary close to Pythagoras, Timaeus was a Pythagorean historician.
+There are other ancient witnesses in the writings of Philolaus, Plato, Aristotle, and Timaeus Tauromenium.
+Philolaus was, along with Tarentum Archytas, one of the most prominent contemporary close to Pythagoras, Timaeus was a Pythagorean historian.
 And the great philosopher Plato is strongly affected by the influence of the Pythagorean and we consider him a Pythagorean, although not belonging to the sect.
-Much less ancient are Pythagoras biographers, that’s to say Iamblichus, Porphyry and Diogenes Laertius, who were neo-Pythagoreans in the first centuries of our era, along with writers and mathematicians as Theon of Smyrna and Nicomachus of Jerash.
-Mathematical writings of the two latter authors are the source transmiting Pythagorean arithmetic.
+Much less ancient are Pythagoras’ biographers, that’s to say Iamblichus, Porphyry, and Diogenes Laertius, who were neo-Pythagoreans in the first centuries of our era, along with writers and mathematicians such as Theon of Smyrna and Nicomachus of Jerash.
+The mathematical writings of the two latter authors are the source transmitting Pythagorean arithmetic.
 Even Boethius has fulfilled this task.
 A lot of information we owe to Plutarch.